avinashkris9/rules-beautify/README.md

 - Formatter won't work if there is a lookup table definition (inline/multiline) present on the rules.

 - This is a hobby project and there is no guarantee to work.
-If you are seeing any issues, please raise an Issue.
+If you are seeing any issues, please raise a github issue.

 ## Acknowledgement